Bx1 and Bx2 buses

 The Bx1 and Bx2 are two bus routes that run on the Grand Concourse in the Bronx, New York City.
-The routes, which are operated by the MTA Regional Bus Operations, also follow Sedgwick Avenue and Mosholu Parkway for a short distance at their northern end.
+The routes, which are operated by MaBSTOA, also follow Sedgwick Avenue and Mosholu Parkway for a short distance at their northern end.
 As the numbers suggest, these were the first two bus routes in the Bronx.

 Route description and service

 Except at their extreme northern and southern ends, the Bx1 and Bx2 share the same alignment.
 The only differences are: